What's Inside

 Thinking about implementing compliance as code requires understanding the languages, frameworks, resources, and environments that your organization is currently using.
 Security should take a proactive approach in identifying what those are and helping shape organizational decisions on which new strategies to adopt and when.
 This ties in well with the concept of shifting left, which means taking the paradigm of security as far to the “left” of the development and deployment process as possible.
 Ideally, you consider security at the very outset of planning and even when giving new team members orientation.

 Keeping security at the forefront of the development process allows you to stay ahead of changes and additions and be prepared to secure them.
-Think of the common adage: “An ounce of prevention is worth a pound of cure.”
+Consider the common adage: “An ounce of prevention is worth a pound of cure.”
 This approach will end up costing you less resources and time than trying to add and implement security concerns reactively, i.e., only starting once the work is done.

 Getting involved in planning and reviewing new projects’ requirements will help you and your teams better understand how to integrate the new work into your framework with plugins, tools, or necessary libraries.
 Making this research mandatory for the approval process of a new project will help your team stay ahead of new technology, keep your organization secure as it grows, and reduce the amount of time and tech debt that teams would encounter if they had to figure out how to implement security right as projects near their launch date.